 - Cons: Round crib options are not as prevalent as rectangular cribs.
 Their uniqueness often comes with a higher price tag.
-Perfect mattress fits can be more difficult to find than standard, rectangular crib mattresses.
+The perfect mattress fits can be more difficult to find than standard, rectangular crib mattresses.
 While placement options may be more dynamic due to the round crib’s smaller footprint, the shape may be awkward and crowding in small nursery spaces.

 - What to look for: If long babies run in the family, parents interested in round cribs may consider oval shapes for a little more length.
 When shopping for round cribs, parents will want to pay close attention to mattress fit.
 These cribs are more likely to come with custom mattresses.
 Just like rectangular cribs, the round crib mattress should fit snugly against all crib side rails.
-This is important to ensure there are no gaps or spaces where babies can become trapped between the mattress and the crib sides.
+This is important to ensure there are no gaps or spaces where babies can become trapped between the mattress and the crib's sides.

 Choosing the Best Crib for Your Budget

 The price point for cribs will vary significantly between brands and styles.
-Lower cost cribs come in at around $150, and higher priced models can cost $800 and beyond.
+Lower-cost cribs come in at around $150, and higher-priced models can cost $800 and beyond.
 Many of the best cribs are around $200-300, though luxury versions are considerably more than that.

 Impacting factors include the type of wood or other materials used to build the crib, the finish, style, brand, retailer, and extra features.
-Additional costs will include mattress (usually not included except for portable cribs and some round cribs) and conversion kit and tools (if applicable).
-Finding the best crib mattress can also be a bit of a challenge for your budget - expect to pay an additional $150-300 on a crib mattress.
-Be sure to check out our reviews of the best crib mattresses to find a high quality, safe, and comfortable crib mattress that doesn't break the bank!
+Additional costs will include a mattress (usually not included except for portable cribs and some round cribs) and a conversion kit and tools (if applicable).
+Finding the best crib mattress can also be a bit of a challenge for your budget - expect to pay an additional $150-300 for a crib mattress.
+Be sure to check out our reviews of the best crib mattresses to find a high-quality, safe, and comfortable crib mattress that doesn't break the bank!
 Portable and standard cribs are typically the least expensive options.
 Convertible cribs are usually the next price point, followed by multipurpose cribs.
 Specialty, round cribs are usually at or above the average prices of multipurpose cribs.